Syria Post-Bashar al-Assad

 Day 7 – Bosra

-• After breakfast, we will visit the remaining touristic places in Damascus, including the new part of town, as well as do any necessary shopping.
+After breakfast, we will visit the remaining tourist places in Damascus, including the new part of town, as well as do any necessary shopping.

-• Transfer to Amman and end of the tour.
+Transfer to Beirut and end of the tour.

 Gallery of photos